The GREATEST AUTHORS OF NORTH-WEST MOUNTED POLICE FICTION

 The best, like Ralph Connor’s CORPORAL CAMERON OF THE NORTH WEST MOUNTED POLICE: A Tale of the MacLeod Trail, sold 100,000’s of copies each.

-When older folks heard of this, they began to give me treasured old copies of books by writers I’d never heard of, such as Ralph Connor, Samuel Alexander White, James Oliver Curwood, George Marsh, H A Cody, William Byron Mowery and James B Hendryx.
+When older folks heard of this, they began to give me treasured old copies of books by writers I’d never heard of, such as Ralph Connor, Samuel Alexander White, James Oliver Curwood, H A Cody, William Byron Mowery and James B Hendryx.
 Most were tales of our own legendary Mounted Police.
 And those red-coated Mounties had heroic adventures that kept you glued to the pages.
 I still have most of those books…